Chan33122/kicad-project-merge/README.md

 editor reassigns new UUIDs, breaking every footprint↔symbol link silently.
 KiCad then falls back to reference-string matching and re-associates footprints incorrectly, corrupting the merged design.

+## What this tool is for

+The primary use case is **proto panelisation**: two small boards merged onto one panel to meet a fabricator's minimum panel size requirement (typically 50×50 mm).

+The guarantee the tool provides is:

+> Every reference designator on the physical silkscreen matches exactly
+> what is in the merged schematic and BOM — with zero re-annotation.

+This keeps test procedures, probe notes, and firmware pin maps consistent from the moment the panel arrives on the bench.

 ## The solution